-(i) Exchange rate fluctuation risk.
-Fluctuations in exchange rates may adversely affect the results of transactions and the value of Repsol's equity.
-In general, this exposure to fluctuations in currency exchange rates stems from the fact that the Group has assets, liabilities and cash flows denominated in a currency other than the functional currency of the Repsol Group.
-Cash flows generated by oil, natural gas and refined product sales are generally denominated in U.S. dollars.
-Repsol is also exposed to exchange risk in relation to the value of its financial assets and investments, predominantly those denominated in U.S. dollars.
+• Exchange rate fluctuation risk: Changes in exchange rates may adversely affect Repsol's operational result and the value of its assets.

+In general, this exposure to exchange rate risk stems from the existence in the Group companies of assets, liabilities and cash flows denominated in a currency other than the company's functional currency, with particular emphasis on the fact that: (i) Cash flows generated by oil, natural gas and refined product sales are generally denominated in United States dollars, (ii) A large portion of Repsol's assets and investments are also denominated in United States dollars.

-In addition, cash flows from transactions carried out in the countries where Repsol conducts its activities are exposed to fluctuations in currency exchange rates of the respective local currencies against the major currencies in which the raw materials used as reference for the fixing of prices in the local currency are traded.
-Repsol's financial statements are expressed in euros and, consequently, the assets and liabilities of subsidiary investee companies with a different functional currency are translated into euros.
+Furthermore, it should be borne in mind that: (i) Cash flows from transactions carried out in the countries in which Repsol conducts its activities are exposed to fluctuations in currency exchange rates of the respective local currencies against the major currencies in which the commodities used as reference for the fixing of prices in the local currency are traded, (ii) Repsol's consolidated financial statements are expressed in euros and, consequently, the assets and liabilities of subsidiary investee companies with a different functional currency are translated into euros.